Niranjan-tiwari/url-shortener/README.md

 # this will create virtualenvironment with python3
 2.virtualenv -p python3 glide
 3.source glide/bin/activate
-# mine is glide u can keep anything
 4. then install req.txt file

 Install requirements.txt :